Building and Hosting a Hexo Site with Cloudflare Pages

 My Blog Speed Test:

-The reason my blog’s speed is decent both domestically and internationally is because I use Cloudflare Partner, which splits traffic for domestic and international users: domestic traffic goes through domestic CDN (Tencent), and international traffic goes through international CDN (Cloudflare).
-This split requires CNAME setup.
+The reason my blog has decent speed both domestically and internationally is that I use Cloudflare Partner, which routes traffic separately: domestic traffic goes through domestic CDN (Tencent), and overseas traffic goes through overseas CDN (Cloudflare).
+This routing requires CNAME access.

-So now there’s an even better option.
-To summarize my current blog architecture:
+Now there is an even better solution.
+Let me first explain my current blog architecture:

 graph LR